gkns/truenas-power-outage-automation/README.md

 ## 1. Home Assistant Setup (Shutdown Phase)

-- **SSH Key Requirement:** Generate an RSA key inside the Home Assistant container at `/config/truenas_rsa` and add the public key to the `gkns` user on TrueNAS.
+- **SSH Key Requirement:** Generate an RSA key inside the Home Assistant container at `/config/truenas_rsa` and add the public key to the `user` desginated for this  on the TrueNAS (here it is `gkns`).

 - **Shell Script:** Place `config/truenas_emergency_shutdown_midclt.sh` in your HA config directory and ensure it is executable.
-This script calls the TrueNAS `midclt` API over SSH to dispatch a mail alert, delays for 10 seconds to flush the SMTP queue, and triggers `system.shutdown`.
+This script calls the TrueNAS `midclt` API/cli-tool over SSH to dispatch a mail alert, delays for 10 seconds to flush the SMTP queue, and triggers `system.shutdown`.

 - **Configuration:** Append `config/home-assistant-configuration.yaml` to your HA `configuration.yaml` to register the `truenas_emergency_shutdown` shell command.
+Remember to restart the home-assistant container for this new shell command to be visible to the main app.

-- **Automation:** Import `home-assistant-power-outage-monitor.yaml` into Home Assistant.
-This template-based automation triggers the shell command and a local notification if both dummy sensors stay `off` for 2 minutes.
+- **Automation:** Import `home-assistant-power-outage-monitor.yaml` into Home Assistant (.
+This template-based automation triggers the shell command and a local notification if both dummy sensors stay `off` for 2 minutes (dummy in the sense that these are not actual sensors, but just monitoring the ping-ability of both routers being monitored).

 ## 2. PiKVM Setup (Recovery Phase)